Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Introduction

 \subsection{Neural ODEs}

 Neural ordinary differential equations (NODEs) represent a groundbreaking fusion of deep learning and differential equations \cite{chen2018neural}.
 This innovative approach stems from the realization that residual neural networks \cite{He_2016_CVPR} (ResNets) can be viewed as discrete approximations of continuous dynamical systems.
-Mathematically, vanilla NODEs rule the evolution of an absolutely continuous state trajectory $\x = \x(t): [0,T] \to\mathbb{R}^d$ via an ordinary differential equation parameterized by a neural network,
+The traditional NODE model rules the evolution of an absolutely continuous state trajectory $\x = \x(t): [0,T] \to\mathbb{R}^d$ via an ordinary differential equation parameterized by a neural network,